Ranojoy1020/Store_Management_API/README.md

 This is the backend API for the store management system.
 This is developed using SpringBoot Framework.

-# Add application.properties file to root of project with following properties:
+# Add application.properties file inside src/main/resources/ of project with following properties:

   server.servlet.context-path=/api